r/Infosec

 37k members

 r/Infosec is a subreddit with 37k members.
-The most common kinds of discussions are solution requests and advice requests, and the community frequently discusses security, cybersecurity, ai, vulnerabilities, and vulnerability.
+The most common kinds of discussions are solution requests and advice requests, and the community frequently discusses security, ai, cybersecurity, vulnerabilities, and vulnerability.

 Information security (InfoSec) is the practice of protecting sensitive information from unauthorized access, use, disclosure, disruption, modification, or destruction.
 It encompasses a broad range of measures, both physical and digital, designed to safeguard information and information systems.
 The core principles of information security are confidentiality, integrity, and availability (the CIA triad).